 Our event calendar features fun, free, and cheap things to do across the Hawaiian Islands.
 We focus on events for locals, but visitors will find lots of useful information.
-For the weekend of Pepeluali (February) 7-9, 2025, you'll find events of all … [Read more...]
+For the weekend of Malaki (March) 28-30, 2025, you'll find events of all … [Read more...]

-Listed below are the free things to do in February.
-For all events on our calendar, free and paid, visit our February … [Read More...]
+Listed below are the free things to do in March.
+For all events on our calendar, free and paid, visit our March events … [Read More...]

 Every month of the year, certain items are discounted due to overstock, holiday sales, or transitions from one season to … [Read More...]

-Our February events calendar offers a wide variety of affordable entertainment across the Hawaiian Islands.
-We’ll … [Read More...]
+Our March events calendar offers a wide variety of affordable entertainment across the Hawaiian Islands.
+We’ll continue … [Read More...]

 Hawaiian arts & culture